-Effective cash management is recognized as essential to good fiscal management.
-The County will pursue an aggressive cash management and investment policy to enhance investment interest as a viable and material revenue source for all operating and capital funds.
-The County's portfolio shall be designed and managed in a manner responsive to the public trust and consistent with state and local law.
-Investments shall be made with the primary objectives of:
+The Investments policy, revised on August 16, 2000, states effective cash management is recognized as essential to good fiscal management.
+The County pursues an aggressive cash management and investment policy to enhance investment interest as a viable and material revenue source for all operating and capital funds.
+The County's portfolio is designed and managed in a manner responsive to the public trust and consistent with state and local law.
+Investments are made with the primary objectives of:

-- o Security of County funds and investments - o Preservation of capital and protection of principal - o Maintenance of sufficient liquidity to meet operating needs - o Diversification of investments to avoid unreasonable or avoidable risks - o Maximization of return on the portfolio
+- o Security of County funds and investments - Preservation of capital and protection of principal - Maintenance of sufficient liquidity to meet operating needs - Diversification of investments to avoid unreasonable or avoidable risks - o Maximization of return on the portfolio